jesscss/jess/examples/less4.md

   return <div style={styles.rules()} />;
 };
 ```
+TODO: Rewrite - this probably wouldn't work.
+I think what's needed is some kind of `$id` selector, for a scoped-identifier that generates a class name and can be used in other selectors.

 When a mixin's `toString()` is called in a browser runtime-like environment, it will create a CSS class name based on a memoization of the function.
 In other words, the `<style>` innerHTML will not be re-written if the params to the mixin are the same.